 3 You can eliminate the cabling as a possible cause by replacing the connection with a loopback plug.
-The LS LED should go off immediately, followed by the RA LED in about 30 seconds.
+The LED should go off in about 30 seconds.

-A PRI line is in use and the Alarm LED blinks
+A PRI line is in use and a ya LED blinks

-A blinking Alarm LED means that the physical configuration of the E1 or T1 line is correct but the D channel is not communicating with the WAN.
+A blinking ya LED means that the physical configuration of the E1 or T1 line is correct but the D channel is not communicating with the WAN.
 To resolve this problem: